Should you book a Sydney Harbour Cruise?

 If you are on a short Sydney layover you spending your short time enjoying the harbour is a great choice.

-7 reasons why Sydney Harbour cruises are worth the money
+7 reasons why Sydney Harbour cruises are worth it

-We think that harbour cruises offer the following benefits over public ferries:
+We think that harbour cruises offer lots of benefits over Sydney’s public ferries:

 If you are travelling on a tight budget of course, there are some fantastic Sydney ferry routes that will allow you to see much of the harbour.